mishasaggi/bookmark-roulette/README.md

 # bookmark-roulette

 Put expiry date on bookmarks.
-Suggest bookmarks to read everyday bases on most recently marked and those expiring soon.
+Suggest bookmarks to read everyday based on most recently marked and those expiring soon.
+Set rules for bookmark organization for bookmarks read.